bbanting/budgettool/README.md

 - Currently, if page numbers get too many digits long, they will overflow
 - Should I make the argument order strict?
 What is the best compromise there?
 - target instance is created when first entry is created or when amount is set
+- Make command params dependant on others
+- Use validators in ForkCommand?
+- Should page number ordering be reversed?